 Figure 16: radiography of an ignited hybrid inflator; on the left side, cold gas cylinder with opening mechanism (perforated plate) and on the right side, the pyrotechnic part with squib.

-In order to fix loose parts, the hollow space can be vacuum casted with curing plastic.
-Thus, the final position of the opening mechanisms, the correct assembly, the detection of failure mechanisms, and so on, are determined by our metallographic services.
+In order to fix loose parts, the hollow space can be vacuum-casted with curing plastic.
+Thus, the final positions of the opening mechanisms, the correct assembly, the detection of failure mechanisms, etc. are determined by our metallographic services.